-- 13.1 The RVC encourages students to disclose at the earliest opportunity if they have any disabilities, learning differences or personal circumstances that may require the RVC to make reasonable adjustments to appeals processes so that the RVC has sufficient time to consider these requests and implement any agreed adjustments.
-Request can be submitted in writing to studentappeals@rvc.ac.uk. - 13.2 These may include providing information in different formats, providing additional breaks during meetings, or conducting meetings via videoconferencing (for example where students are working/carers and unable to travel as a result).
+- 13.1 The SRC Team encourages reported students to disclose, at the earliest opportunity, any disabilities, learning differences or personal circumstances that may require the SRC Team to make reasonable adjustments to Appeals processes so that there is sufficient time to consider these requests and implement any agreed adjustments.
+Request can be submitted in writing to studentappeals@rvc.ac.uk. - 13.2 Reasonable adjustment may include providing information in different formats, providing additional breaks during meetings, or conducting meetings via videoconferencing (for example where reported students are working/carers and unable to travel). - 13.3 At the RVC's discretion, by way of making reasonable adjustments, the student may also be entitled to bring a health professional, support worker or disability advisor.

-14. Supporting early resolution
+14 Supporting early resolution

-- 14.1 Students cannot challenge decisions about marks, progression, or classifications once they have been ratified by the Board of Examiners.
-We appreciate that students may be dissatisfied with their awarded marks and wish to seek extra clarification on the marking process or the Exam Board's decision following the publication of results, such as: - 14.1.1 How the marks have been calculated - 14.1.2 Explanation of the marking and moderation process
+14.3 Students cannot challenge decisions about marks, progression, or classifications once they have been ratified by the Board of Examiners.
+We appreciate that students may be dissatisfied with their awarded marks and wish to seek extra clarification on the marking process or the Exam Board's decision following the publication of results, such as:

-- 14.2 We encourage all students to consult with their academic tutor and supervisor in the first instance to try and understand the circumstances surrounding their results and feedback. - 14.3 Students can also contact the Advice Centre (advice@rvc.ac.uk) for wellbeing and support and the RVCSU for any independent advice. - 14.4 If a student is unable to access their tutor or supervisor, there will be other course staff available, for example, the Year Leader, Strand Leader, or Course Director.
-The Exams Office (exams@rvc.ac.uk) will be able to signpost students to the best point of contact in relation to specific assessment and/or exam queries. - 14.5 If the issue around marking clarification remains unresolved, then the student can submit their concerns to the SACC Team (studentappeals@rvc.ac.uk) who will carry out a marking investigation. - 14.6 The marking investigation will be in collaboration with the course Exams Officer who will check whether a procedural error or administrative error has taken place. - 14.7 The possible outcomes might be: - 14.7.1 The investigation finds there is no procedural error or administrative error and the RVC marking process was followed accurately.
-The student would not be able to contest the outcome of academic judgment, and this would mark the end of the procedures. - 14.7.2 The investigation detects a procedural error or an administrative error in the marking process and the case would be escalated to the Registrar for early resolution. - 14.8 Should other students be directly affected by the outcome then the RVC would offer the same resolution for all students impacted by the investigation outcome. - 14.9 There is no available outcome which allows for re-marking an examination or assessment.
+- 14.3.1 How the marks have been calculated - 14.3.2 Explanation of the marking and moderation process - 14.4 We encourage all students to consult with their academic tutor and supervisor in the first instance to try and understand the circumstances surrounding their results and feedback. - 14.5 Students can also contact the Advice Centre (advice@rvc.ac.uk) for wellbeing and support and the RVCSU for any independent advice. - 14.6 If a student is unable to access their tutor or supervisor, there will be other course staff available, for example, the Year Leader, Strand Leader, or Course Director.
+The Exams Office (exams@rvc.ac.uk) will be able to signpost students to the best point of contact in relation to specific assessment and/or exam queries. - 14.7 If the issue around marking clarification remains unresolved, then the student can submit their concerns to the SRC Team (studentappeals@rvc.ac.uk) who will carry out a marking investigation. - 14.8 The marking investigation will be in collaboration with the course Exams Officer who will check whether a procedural error or administrative error has taken place. - 14.9 The possible outcomes might be: - 14.9.1 The investigation finds there is no procedural error or administrative error and the RVC marking process was followed accurately.
+The student would not be able to contest the outcome of academic judgment, and this would mark the end of the procedures. - 14.9.2 The investigation detects a procedural error or an administrative error in the marking process and the case would be escalated to the Registrar for early resolution. - 14.10 Should other students be directly affected by the outcome then the RVC would offer the same resolution for all students impacted by the investigation outcome. - 14.11 There is no available outcome which allows for re-marking an examination or assessment.
 The agreed resolution would be aligned with the outcomes of the formal appeals, for example, an opportunity to resit, resubmit or retake the piece of work under question.

-15. Appeal process
+15 Appeal process